Differential Pressure Sensors Optimize Data Center Cooling

 • Vents and air plenums

-Installing a typical differential pressure sensor is usually as simple as placing the two pressure sensing tubes extending from the sensor to their intended monitoring zones:
+Installing a differential pressure sensor is usually as simple as placing two pressure sensing tubes extending from the sensor into their designated monitoring zones:

-The resulting pressure differential reading will indicate the degree of the airflow coming through the cabinet.
-As noted earlier, keep in mind that this is not a measurement of the airflow rate, only a relative indication.
-A lower differential pressure will indicate a lower airflow rate, and a higher-pressure value indicates a higher flow rate between the high- and low-pressure zones.
+The resulting pressure differential reading indicates airflow degree through the cabinet.
+Keep in mind that this reading reflects relative airflow, not the exact airflow rate.
+A lower differential pressure indicates a lower airflow rate, while a higher pressure value suggests more substantial airflow between high- and low-pressure zones.

 Differential Temperature (△T) and Thermal Maps